Frequently Asked Questions

-In case of Foreclosure: If the customer stops making monthly payments and violates the terms of the contract, UIF has the right to foreclose on the property and sell it in the open market.
-However… before initiating any foreclosure proceedings, UIF will make every effort to work out a payment plan that this is favorable to all parties involved.
-In case the property sells for less than UIF Buy Out balance, UIF will not infringe on customers other assets as our partnership is limited only to the Asset in question.
+In case of Foreclosure: If the customer stops making monthly payments and violates the terms of the contract, UIF has the right to foreclose on the property and sell it in the open market, which could result in a loss.
+However, before initiating any foreclosure proceedings, UIF will make every effort to work out a payment plan that is favorable to all parties involved.

-In case of Natural Disaster or Eminent Domain: Profits & Losses will be shared based on our ownership percentage at the time of the event.
+In case of Natural Disaster: Where the property is a total loss and cannot be rebuilt losses will be shared based on our ownership percentage at the time of the event.